dimitropoulos/mui-breakpoint-indicator/README.md

 ### the `position` prop [string, defaults to `top-center`]

-The `BreakpointHelper` has an optional `position` prop with the following type:
+The `BreakpointIndicator` has an optional `position` prop with the following type:

 ```ts
 type Position =